Terra nullius

 Terra nullius (/ˈtɛrə ˈnʌlɪəs/, plural terrae nullius) is a Latin expression meaning "nobody's land".

-It was a principle sometimes used in international law to justify claims that territory may be acquired by a state's occupation of it.
-There are currently three territories claimed to be terra nullius, two of which are caused by border disputes between sovereign states.
+Since the nineteenth century it has occasionally been used in international law as a principle to justify claims that territory may be acquired by a state's occupation of it.
+There are currently three territories sometimes claimed to be terra nullius: Bir Tawil (a strip of land between Egypt and Sudan), four pockets of land near the Danube due to the Croatia–Serbia border dispute, and parts of Antarctica, principally Marie Byrd Land.

 Doctrine

 In international law, terra nullius is territory which belongs to no state.
 Sovereignty over territory which is terra nullius can be acquired by any state by occupation.
-According to Oppenheim: "The only territory which can be the object of occupation is that which does not already belong to another state, whether it is uninhabited, or inhabited by persons whose community is not considered to be a state; for individuals may live on as territory without forming themselves into a state proper exercising sovereignty over such territory."
+According to Oppenheim: "The only territory which can be the object of occupation is that which does not already belong to another state, whether it is uninhabited, or inhabited by persons whose community is not considered to be a state; for individuals may live on a territory without forming themselves into a state proper exercising sovereignty over such territory."

 Occupation of terra nullius is one of several ways in which a state can acquire territory under international law.
 The other means of acquiring territory are conquest, cession by agreement, accretion through the operations of nature, and prescription through the continuous exercise of sovereignty.